Academ-AI: documenting the undisclosed use of generative artificial intelligence in academic publishing: Results

 \subsection{Article processing charges}

-At least 295 articles (65.7\%) were published in a journal with some form of publication charge; 21 of these were in journals that mentioned having such a charge on their websites but did not state a specific figure.
-Among the remaining 274, the median charge was US \$150 (IQR 50--1,295).
-Charges stratified by publisher are depicted in Figure~\ref{fig-apc-publisher}.
-Wiley had the highest median APC; major publishers had much higher APCs than other publishers (median [IQR] \$3,039 [2,191--3,530] vs. \$80 [34--300]; $P<0.001$).
+At least 430 articles (68\%) were published in a journal with some form of publication charge; 34 of these were in journals that mentioned having such a charge on their websites but did not state a specific figure.
+Among the remaining 396, the median {[}IQR{]} charge was US \$800 {[}80--3,005{]}.
+Charges stratified by publisher are depicted in \figref{fig-apc-publisher}.
+The ACS had the highest median APC at \$4,500.
+The highest APC overall was \$5,270 (\emph{Trends in Food Science \& Technology}, Elsevier).
+Major publishers had much higher APCs than other publishers (median {[}IQR{]} \$3,140 {[}2,168--3,500{]} \emph{versus} \$80 {[}37--292{]}; $P < 0.001$).